Enhancing Sequential Recommender with Large Language Models for Joint Video and Comment Recommendation: Experiment

 In this part, we attempt to apply our approach to videos or users that were not previously seen during training.
 Specifically, we first discard the ID embedding involved in our approach and baselines (\ie UniSRec, MHA), allowing adaptation in the presence of unseen videos.
 Then, we introduce two special datasets: (1) Unseen Videos: Select instances from the original test set where the target video never appeared during training.
 (2) Unseen Users: Select additional users who have never been seen and organize their interaction logs into a new dataset.
 As shown in Figure~\ref{fig:unseen}, we can observe that LSVCR achieves more outstanding performance compared to the baselines on more challenging datasets in both video and comment recommendation tasks.
 These findings indicate that with the assistance of personalized preference alignment between the SR model and the supplemental LLM recommender, LSVCR demonstrates robust capability in user preference modeling.

-\subsection{Online A/B Testing}
+\subsubsection{Online A/B Testing}

-In order to further verify the effectiveness of LSVCR, we deploy it to the Kuaishou platform for two weeks of online A/B testing.
-Specifically, we incorporate our method into the current recommendation workflow for comparison, and the experimental results are shown in Table~\ref{tab:abtest}.
-Due to the limited computational resources, we select 20K users for testing and randomly split them into two groups.
+In order to further verify the effectiveness of LSVCR, we deploy it to \emph{KuaiShou} platform for 14 days of online A/B testing.
+Specifically, we incorporate our method into the re-ranking stage within the current recommendation workflow, and the test users are randomly divided into two groups for comparison.
+The experimental results are shown in Table~\ref{tab:abtest}.
 We consider two metrics to measure user engagement: (1) \emph{Watch Time}: Average video/comment watch time.
 (2) \emph{Interaction Num.}: Average number of video/comment interactions.
 Video interactions include ``like'', ``collect'' and ``share''.
 Comment interactions include ``like'' and ``reply''.
 The results indicate that LSVCR achieves significant improvements on both video and comment recommendation tasks.
 It is worth noting that the promotion of comment recommendation is much more effective compared to video recommendation which may be attributed to the integration of LLM's powerful understanding capability on natural language in the proposed LSVCR.
 Overall, our framework reveals the great potential of LLM for joint video and comment recommendation on online video platforms.